lbliii/milo/themes/blocks/README.md

 #### list

-Auto-generated pages like taxonomy pages and the default landing page (`/index.html`) are considered list pages.
-You can create a unique landing page by defining a `index.html` template in your `layouts` folder.
+Auto-generated pages like taxonomy pages and the default home  page (`/index.html`) are considered list pages.
+You can create a unique home page by defining a `index.html` template in your `layouts` folder.

 **note**: the child pages displayed on lists are defined directly on this layout and do not use the partial `featureChildPages`.